IBM OfficeVision: OfficeVision Family

-As said earlier, all this versions were derived from different systems sharing no common code, only shared a common name.
+As said earlier, all these versions were derived from different systems sharing no common code, only shared a common name.

 In general an OfficeVision system (which ever the platform) provided e-mail, shared calendars, and shared document storage and management, and it provided the ability to integrate word processing applications such as Displaywrite/370 and/or the Document Composition Facility (DCF/SCRIPT).
 IBM introduced the OfficeVision name in their May 1989 announcement, followed by several other key releases later.

 OfficeVision/VM for Asian countries

 OfficeVision/VM for the Far Eastern languages of Japanese, Korean and Chinese, had a different evolution.

 It originated from IBM Office and Document Control System (ODPS), a DBCS-enabled porting from PROFS, plus document edit, store and search functions, similar to Displaywrite/370.
 It was an integrated office system for the Asian languages, that ran on IBM's mainframe computers under VM, offering such functions as email, calendar, and document processing and storing.
 IBM ODPS was later renamed as IBM OfficeVision/VM and its MVS version (using DISOSS) was not offered.
 After IBM's buyout of Lotus Development in 1995, the ODPS users were recommended to migrate to Lotus Notes.

 IBM ODPS was developed in IBM Tokyo Programming Center, located in Kawasaki, Japan, later absorbed into IBM Yamato Development Laboratory, in conjunction with IBM Dallas Programming Center in Westlake, Texas, U.S., where PROFS was developed, and other programming centers.
 It first became available in 1986 for Japanese, and then was translated into Korean by IBM Korea and into Traditional Chinese by IBM Taiwan.
 It was not translated into Simplified Chinese for mainland China.

 IBM ODPS consisted of four software components: